Mvgnu/MCP-Host/backend/README.md

 For a fully orchestrated run—including ephemeral Postgres and backend bootstrapping—use the shell script under `scripts/remediation_harness/` (documented in the harness README).
-The harness now emits a JSON manifest enumerating the executed validation tags so dashboards can ingest `validation:remediation_flow`, `validation:remediation-concurrency`, and the chaos matrix lineage.
+The harness now emits a JSON manifest enumerating the executed validation tags so dashboards can ingest `validation:remediation_flow`, `validation:remediation-concurrency`, `validation:remediation-workspace-draft`, `validation:remediation-workspace-promotion`, `validation:remediation-workspace-cli`, and the chaos matrix lineage.

 ### Continuous verification manifests